Skip to main content

 Chronic stress provides a clear example of this disruption.
 Sustained psychological or physiological pressure leads to chronically elevated cortisol levels.
 Cortisol exerts its influence through several mechanisms.
 It directly suppresses the hypothalamic secretion of GnRH, the master regulator of the HPG axis.

-This reduces the pituitary’s output of LH and FSH, leading to lower in men and disrupted estrogen and progesterone cycles in women.
+This reduces the pituitary’s output of LH and FSH, leading to lower testosterone production in men and disrupted estrogen and progesterone cycles in women.
 Furthermore, high cortisol levels can increase the production of sex hormone-binding globulin (SHBG), a protein that binds to testosterone and makes it biologically unavailable.
 The result is that even if your body is producing testosterone, it may not be usable at the cellular level.

 Sleep deprivation operates through similar pathways.
 The majority of testosterone release in men occurs during sleep, synchronized with the body’s natural circadian rhythms.
 Fragmented or insufficient sleep disrupts this pulsatile release, leading to lower overall testosterone levels.
 This single lifestyle factor can have a profound impact on energy, mood, and cognitive function.